agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 extensions](github.com/gabrielelanaro/emacs-for-python) worth using, or
 * to go through the tutorial by copy-pasting it in [an IPython Notebook](http://ipython.org/ipython-doc/stable/interactive/notebook.html)

+To run IPython and copy-paste things in it, you don't need to change directory, but in case you may want to run a script (```execfile('script.py')```), import something local to that directory (```import mylibrary as mlib```) or output something, it's better to be in the right place fromt the start.

 <div class="highlight"><pre><code>cd dev/coursera-comp-invest-1/Examples/Basic</code></pre></div>

 Activate the virtualenv, start iPython